katylouise/find-a-room/README.md

 # Find A Room

-A mock up of an application for student's to find suitable accommodation.
+A mock up of web page for students to find suitable accommodation.

 ## Getting Started